-If a substrate gives off odor, has been treated with toxic chemicals or causes a risk for ingestion or impaction, it’s probably not going to be good for your snake.
-The following are the worst substrates for pet snakes that are used by some snake owners and why you must avoid them.
+If a substrate gives off odors, has been treated with toxic chemicals or causes a risk for ingestion or impaction, it’s a bad option.
+The following are the worst substrates for pet snakes and should be avoided:

 The fine particles in cat litter can also get trapped underneath your snake’s scales, resulting in bruises and sores.

-Walnut shell beddings are made of finely ground walnut shells.
+Walnut shell bedding is made of finely-ground walnut shells.
 They are easy to clean as your snake droppings can be easily be scooped out and thrown away.
-Moreover, walnut shell bedding doesn’t clump up in the same way as sand.
+It also doesn’t clump up in the same way as sand.

-However, like sand, ground walnuts do pose a risk for impaction.
-They don’t hold moisture well and do not offer much odor control.
-Apart from them being natural, there’s not much that makes them an appealing choice for snake substrate.
+However, ground walnuts do pose a risk of impaction.
+They don’t hold moisture well, and offer little in the way of odor control.

 Corn Snake Substrate

-Corn snakes prefer substrates that allow them to dig around.
-Most corn snake owners like using aspen shavings as a substrate for corn snakes because they’re highly absorbent, fluffy and can hold their shape while a snake burrows through them.
+Corn snakes like substrates that allow them to dig and burrow.
+Owners like using aspen shavings as a substrate for corn snakes because it’s highly absorbent, fluffy and can hold its shape while a snake burrows through it.

 Garter Snake Substrate

-Garter snakes are normally found around water, such as lakes, rivers, streams, and marshes.
+Garter snakes are normally found around water sources, such as lakes, rivers, streams, and marshes.
 They have high humidity requirements, especially when they’re shedding.
-However, a garter snake’s enclosure should never be damp as this can cause blistering on its ventral region.
+However, a garter snake’s enclosure should never be damp as this can cause blistering in their ventral region.

-Aspen shavings, cypress mulch, and coconut husk bedding make excellent substrates for garter snakes.
-While paper towels and newspapers laid out flat are decent choices for baby garter snakes, they aren’t suitable for adults.
+Aspen shavings, cypress mulch, and coconut husk bedding are among the best substrates for garter snakes.
+While paper towels and newspapers laid out flat are OK for baby garter snakes, they’re unsuitable for adults.

 Boa Constrictor Substrate

 Boas are popular low-maintenance pets that can be kept on many different types of substrate.
-Newspaper, paper towels, butcher paper, carpeting and aspen shavings are typically used by boa constrictor breeders.
-You can use cypress mulch, but note that this isn’t a common choice.
+Newspaper, paper towels, carpeting, and aspen shavings are frequently used by boa constrictor breeders.
+You can use Cypress mulch, but note that this is a less common choice.

-Mulch and other wood-based substrates tend to absorb moisture well, but in the case of boa constrictors, you want to make sure they don’t get too damp as this could increase your pet’s risk of getting scale rot.
+Mulch and other wood-based substrates tend to absorb moisture well, but in the case of boa constrictors, you want to make sure they don’t get too damp as this could increase the risk of getting scale rot.

-If you are using carpet or aspen shavings, make sure you spot clean regularly and do a complete change whenever needed.
-When using paper, you’ll have to replace the entire substrate every time you clean as paper does not have a high tolerance to moisture.
+If you are using carpet or aspen shavings, make sure that you spot clean regularly and do a complete change whenever needed.
+When using paper, you’ll have to replace the entire substrate every time you clean as paper has a low tolerance to moisture.